nexogen-international/Nexogen.Libraries.Metrics/README.md

 # ⚠ Updating from version 2.6.0 or earlier ⚠

-Prometheus metrics registration API in ASP.NET Core applications has changed.
+The default Prometheus metrics registration behavior in ASP.NET Core applications has changed.
-The automatic ASP.NET Core request metrics collection is no longer enabled by default.
-This means that you need to manually enable it to have HTTP request metrics collected.
-See the relevant section below for details.
+The request metrics collection is no longer enabled by default.
+This means that you need to add code to enable it.
+See the relevant section below for code samples.
 Explicitly defined metrics are not affected in any way.

 # Installation